makerdao/vdb-mcd-transformers/documentation/adding_and_backfilling_new_collaterals.md

             ]
             ```
         - Note: The median transformer name should be omitted if it is not included/necessary for this collateral.
+1. Add transformer initializers to the backfill storage transformerExporter file: `./plugins/backfill/storage/transformerExporter.go`.
+    - A transformer initializer needs to be added for each of the transformer exporters that were added to `backfillStorage.toml`.
+    - The initializers can be found in the `execute` transformerExporter file: `./plugins/execute/transformerExporter.go`.
+It is important to make sure to only include the transformers for the new collateral.
+        ```go
+            []storage.TransformerInitializer{
+                    flip_univ2daiusdc_a_v1_2_5.StorageTransformerInitializer,
+                },
+        ```
+1. Update `./dockerfiles/backfill_storage/startup_script.sh`:
+    - The `backfillStorage` command allows for configuring starting and ending blocks which are set in the dockerfile startup script.
+    - The starting block number should be the earliest deployment block of the transformers that are being backfilled.
+    - The ending block number should be close to the block when the new collaterals were added to `extractDiffs`.

 ## <a name="restarting-backfill"></a>Restarting A Backfill Process
 If a backfill process stops either due to a failure, or an intentional pause, it may need to be restarted.